B1.6 Round decimal numbers to the nearest tenth, hundredth, or whole number, as applicable, in various contexts.

 Present or write different scenarios on cards.

-Group the students into teams (2 or 3 people).
+Group the students into teams of two or three.

 Use the same cards for each team.